oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/domain-configuration/_index.md

     http://localhost:7001
     ```

-    Make sure that the <code>management/*</code> endpoint of your Administration Server is accessible by WebLogic Remote Console.
+    Make sure that the <code>management/\*</code> endpoint of your Administration Server is accessible by WebLogic Remote Console.
 If your Administration Server's endpoints are behind a firewall, load balancer, or otherwise externally unavailable, you will need to expose the endpoint manually.

-    If you are using Hosted WebLogic Remote Console, you will also need to expose the <code>rconsole/*</code> endpoint.
+    If you are using Hosted WebLogic Remote Console, you will also need to expose the <code>rconsole/\*</code> endpoint.

-8. If you want WebLogic Remote Console to ignore warnings about expired, untrusted, or missing certificates when connecting to an Administration Server, enable the **Make Insecure Connection** checkbox.
+8.  **Optional**: If you want WebLogic Remote Console to ignore warnings about expired, untrusted, or missing certificates when connecting to an Administration Server, enable the **Make Insecure Connection** checkbox.
 We recommend that you only enable this setting for development or demonstration environments.

-9. If this WebLogic Server domain resides in a different network, you can still facilitate communication between it and WebLogic Remote Console.
+9.  **Optional**: If this WebLogic Server domain resides in a different network, you can still facilitate communication between it and WebLogic Remote Console.
 In the **Proxy Override** field, enter a proxy server address.

     You can also set a proxy address that applies to all Administration Server connections.
 See [Connect using a Proxy Server](#GUID-D7AD7F50-88F8-4FC9-A28B-CBF98B5FD479).